Le Serpent Rouge puzzle: Concept and creation

 The Le Serpent Rouge puzzle was created by Jane Jensen for the video game Gabriel Knight 3.
 Jensen identified it as the most challenging puzzle she ever designed, discussing how she used a "real-life" solution to the "Rennes-le-Chateau mystery".
 She modified the real poem of the same name and changed a fair amount of the poem to make it a solvable puzzle.
 The idea of the circle, square, and grid used in the puzzle was inspired by books written by author David Wood, and the location of the final treasure was inspired by the book The Tomb of God.
 She notes that most of the puzzle's elements she had to come up with herself.
 She also called it her favorite puzzle of all time, and part of the reason she is fond of Gabriel Knight 3.
 She built the puzzle around the game's fully controllable 3D camera, which was a new feature to the series, with the intention of utilizing the camera to its fullest extent.
 She discussed how it was fun to design puzzles that required three dimensions.
-Jensen discussed doing puzzles similar to Le Serpent Rouge for a series of adventure games under the label Gray Matter, but split up into "smaller chunk".
+Jensen discussed doing puzzles similar to Le Serpent Rouge for a series of adventure games under the label Gray Matter, but split up into "smaller chunks".